weidhaus/Gmail-Signature-Manager-for-Google-Workspace/README.md

 2. Create a new project
 3. Copy and paste the files from this repository into your project

+If you're using version control with Git, a `.gitignore` file is included to prevent sensitive files (like `.clasp.json` which contains your script ID) from being committed.

 ### 2. Set Up Google Cloud Platform Project

 To use this script, you'll need a Google Cloud Platform project with the necessary APIs and permissions: